-To assess the capability of the PMSC to carry out a proposed task, a thorough enquiry regarding the prospective PMSC should be undertaken, particularly in the absence of a robust accreditation scheme for PMSC.

-The PMSC should be able to provide documentary evidence which may include:
+- 4.2 To assess the capability of PMSC to carry out a proposed task, a thorough enquiry regarding the prospective PMSC should be undertaken, particularly in the absence of a robust certification scheme for PMSC. - 4.3 PMSC should be able to provide documentary evidence which may include: - .1 maritime (as opposed to land-based) experience:

-- .1 maritime (as opposed to land-based) experience; - .2 written procedures on management including team-leading skills, chain of authority, change in command, responsibilities in life saving; - .3 understanding of flag State, port State and coastal State requirements with respect to carriage and usage of firearms; - .4 availability of written testimonials/references from previous clients in the maritime industry; - .5 availability of documentary evidence that firearms are procured, transported, embarked and disembarked legally; - .6 understanding of the Somalia-based piracy threat including the military operations in the area, and the means to maintain current knowledge; - .7 understanding of BMP and, in particular, ship protection measures; and - .8 access to legal advice (e.g. in-house counsel / external legal advisers) on a 24/7 basis.
+- written procedures on management including team-leading skills, chain of authority, change in command, responsibilities in life saving; - .3 understanding of flag State, port State and coastal State requirements with respect to carriage and usage of firearms; - .4 availability of written testimonials/references from previous clients in the maritime industry; - .5 availability of documentary evidence that firearms are procured, stored, carried, used, transported, embarked and disembarked legally; - .6 understanding of the Somalia-based piracy threat including the military operations in the area, and the means to maintain current knowledge; - .7 understanding of BMP and, in particular, ship protection measures; and - .8 access to competent maritime legal advice (e.g. in-house counsel/external legal advisers) on a 24/7 basis.

-2.3 Selection and Vetting of PMSC
+Selection and vetting of PMSC

-As the quality of the service delivery depends to a very great extent on the quality and experience of the individuals that make up the onboard PCASP team, the quality of the selection and vetting of that team is essential.
-The PMSC should demonstrate that they have verifiable, written internal policies and procedures for determining suitability of their employees.

-The PMSC should be able to provide documentary evidence which may include:

-- .1 criminal background checks; - .2 history of employment checks; - .3 military and law enforcement background checks, where applicable; - .4 records of medical, physical, and mental fitness of personnel (including drug and alcohol testing); - .5 verifiable system in place to ensure continued suitability for employment of their personnel;

-- documentary evidence of relevant experience and certification in the use and carriage of firearms to be deployed; and - .7 systems for provision of security identity documentation, travel documents and visas.
+- 4.4 As the quality of the service delivery depends to a very great extent on the quality and experience of the individuals that make up the onboard PCASP team, the quality of the selection and vetting of that team is essential.
+PMSC should demonstrate that they have verifiable, written internal policies and procedures for determining suitability of their employees. - 4.5 PMSC should be able to provide documentary evidence which may include: - .1 criminal background checks; - .2 history of employment checks; - .3 military and law enforcement background checks, where applicable; - .4 records of medical, physical, and mental fitness of personnel (including regular drug and alcohol testing); - verifiable systems in place to ensure continued suitability for employment of their personnel; - documentary evidence of relevant experience and certification in the use and carriage of firearms to be deployed; and - .7 systems for provision of security identity documentation, travel documents and visas.

-2.4 Training of PCASP
+Training of PCASP

-As the quality of professional training given to PCASP is of extreme importance, the shipowner should verify that the PMSC have adequate training procedures in place.
+4.6 As the quality of professional training given to PCASP is of extreme importance, the shipowner should verify that PMSC have adequate training procedures in place.
 The records of that training should give confidence that the PCASP have been provided with appropriate knowledge and skills.

-The PMSC should be able to provide documentary evidence which may include:

-- .1 comprehensive and detailed records of training, both initial and refresher training, available for inspection; - .2 subject to any additional requirements of the flag State, PCASP have received, as a minimum, ship-board familiarization training, including communication protocols; - .3 personnel trained and qualified to documented company standards in the appropriate use of force following recognized principles/guidelines recognized by the flag State; - .4 personnel trained to operate the specific firearms and other security equipment that will be used on the vessels on which they will be deployed; - .5 personnel given medical training to a recognized international standard; - .6 personnel given appropriate training and/or briefing with specific reference to the vessel type, where that vessel will be trading, and the provisions of the International Ship and Port Facility Security (ISPS) Code, International Safety Management (ISM) Code and the BMP.
+- 4.7 PMSC should be able to provide documentary evidence which may include: - .1 comprehensive and detailed records of training, both initial and refresher training, available for inspection; - .2 that subject to any additional requirements of the flag State, PCASP have received, as a minimum, shipboard familiarization training, including communication protocols; - .3 that personnel have been trained and qualified to documented company standards in the appropriate use of force following recognized principles/guidelines recognized by the flag State; - .4 that personnel have been trained to operate the specific firearms and other security equipment that will be used on the ships on which they will be deployed; - .5 that personnel have been given medical training to a recognized international standard; and - that personnel have been given appropriate training and/or briefing with specific reference to the ship type, where that ship will be operating, and the provisions of the International Ship and Port Facility Security (ISPS) Code, International Safety Management (ISM) Code and BMP.